As the NFL moves on without him, former Seahawks receiver Doug Baldwin has a new passion

 Baldwin, a two-time Pro Bowl receiver during his eight-year Seattle career, said he wrestled over whether to make any sort of public statement.

-“I didn’t want to make it seem like I’m special,” he said but added that he did it with his children in mind.
+“I didn’t want to make it seem like I’m special,” he said, but added that he did it with his children in mind.
 Baldwin and his wife have an infant daughter.

 “If I could leave something for them to understand who their father was and where he was at in that process, that was really why I did it,” he said.
 “And I did it online so it could live in perpetuity.
 It was emotional, for sure.”